Enterprise Products Partners L.P. (EPD) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Enterprise Products Partners L.P.
 (NYSE: EPD) Right Now?

 The price-to-earnings ratio for Enterprise Products Partners L.P.
-(NYSE: EPD) is above average at 11.31x, while the 36-month beta value is 1.06.Analysts have differing opinions on the stock, with 18 analysts rating it as a “buy,” 3 as “overweight,” 4 as “hold,” and 0 as “sell.”
+(NYSE: EPD) is above average at 10.60x, while the 36-month beta value is 1.05.

 Will You Miss Out On This Growth Stock Boom?